Tengrism: Historical Tengrism

 Tengrism also played a large role in the religion of Mongol Empires as the primary state spirituality.
 Genghis Khan and several generations of his followers were Tengrian believers and "Shaman-Kings" until his fifth-generation descendant, Uzbeg Khan, turned to Islam in the 14th century.
 Old Tengrist prayers have come to us from the Secret History of the Mongols (13th century).
 The priests-prophets (temujin) received them, according to their faith, from the great deity/spirit Munkh Tenger.

 Tengrism was probably similar with the folk traditions of the Tungusic peoples, such as the Manchu folk religion.
 Similarities with Korean shamanism and Wuism as well as Japanese Shinto are also evident.

 According to Hungarian archaeological research, the religion of the Magyars (Hungarians) until the end of the 10th century (before Christianity) was a form of Tengrism and Shamanism.

 Tengrists view their existence as sustained by the eternal blue sky (Tengri), the fertile mother-earth spirit (Eje) and a ruler regarded as the chosen one by the holy spirit of the sky.
 Heaven, earth, spirits of nature and ancestors provide for every need and protect all humans.
 By living an upright, respectful life, a human will keep his world in balance and perfect his personal Wind Horse, or spirit.
 The Huns of the northern Caucasus reportedly believed in two gods: Tangri Han (or Tengri Khan), considered identical to the Persian Esfandiyār and for whom horses were sacrificed, and Kuar (whose victims are struck by lightning).

 Traditional Tengrism was more embraced by the nomadic Turks than by those residing in the lower mountains or forests.
-This belief influenced Turkic and Mongol religious history since ancient times until the 14th Century, when the Golden Horde converted to Islam.
+This belief influenced Turkic and Mongol religious history since ancient times until the 14th century, when the Golden Horde converted to Islam.
 Since then, Tengrism was mostly submerged by other religious ideas.
-Traditional Tengrism persists among the Mongols and in some Turko-Mongolian regions of Russia (Sakha, Buryatia, and Tuva) in parallel with other religions.
+Traditional Tengrism persists among the Mongols and in some Turkic and Mongolic influenced regions of Russia (Sakha, Buryatia, and Tuva) in parallel with other religions.